Jenoah/JavaGameEngine/README.md

 - If on Mac, use the file mentioned above with the '-XstartOnFirstThread' VM parameter

 ## Examples
 All the above-mentioned included features are shown in the demo scene.
+The previews below might be outdated.
 This demo scene includes a procedurally generated world.
 This is done with chunks of [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes) that runs on a separate thread to prevent stuttering on generation.

 ![preview image of render](git-files/images/preview3.png)